Cincy History Maker: Kacie Champion

 Kacie Champion is an Emmy Award–winning media executive, strategic marketing leader, entrepreneur, and proud graduate of Aiken High School, a product of Cincinnati’s public school system.

 Her standard of excellence was established early.
-As a high school All-American in Track & Field, she placed third in the State of Ohio and still holds her school record today in the long jump.
-She went on to The University of Findlay, where she became a three-time All-American in Track and Field and held the university’s Long Jump record for 14 years and Triple Jump record for 29 years.
+As a high school All American in Track and Field, she placed third in the State of Ohio and still holds her school record today.
+She went on to The University of Findlay, where she became a three time All American and held the university’s Long Jump record for 14 years and Triple Jump record for 29 years.
+Her achievements were not simply momentary victories.
+They were marks of endurance.

 Performance has never been seasonal for Kacie.
 It has been sustained.

-That same discipline, resilience, and competitive precision now define her leadership as President & CEO of Power Me Media, a full-service media planning, buying, and advertising agency known for delivering culturally intelligent, strategy-first campaigns that drive measurable impact.
+That same discipline, resilience, and competitive precision now define her leadership as President and CEO of Power Me Media, a full service media planning, buying, and advertising agency known for delivering culturally intelligent, strategy driven campaigns that create measurable impact.

-Beyond business, she continues to champion community by developing client initiatives such as Black Business Spotlight, Pillar of the Community, and Pastor of the Month, creating platforms that amplify local leadership and economic empowerment.
+Beyond business, she continues to champion community through initiatives such as Black Business Spotlight, Pillar of the Community, and Pastor of the Month, creating platforms that amplify local leadership and economic empowerment.

 Born in Cincinnati.